John James Audubon: Early ornithological career

 Audubon worked for a brief time as the first paid employee of the Western History Society, now known as The Museum of Natural History at The Cincinnati Museum Center.
 He then traveled south on the Mississippi with his gun, paintbox, and assistant Joseph Mason, who stayed with him from October 1820 to August 1822 and painted the plant life backgrounds of many of Audubon's bird studies.
 He was committed to find and paint all the birds of North America for eventual publication.
 His goal was to surpass the earlier ornithological work of poet-naturalist Alexander Wilson.
 Though he could not afford to buy Wilson's work, Audubon used it to guide him when he had access to a copy.

 In 1818, Rafinesque visited Kentucky and the Ohio River valley to study fishes and was a guest of Audubon.
 In the middle of the night, Rafinesque noticed a bat in his room and thought it was a new species.
 He happened to grab Audubon's favourite violin in an effort to knock the bat down, resulting in the destruction of the violin.
 Audubon reportedly took revenge by showing drawings and describing some fictitious fishes and rodents to Rafinesque; Rafinesque gave scientific names to some of these fishes in his Ichthyologia Ohiensis.

 On October 12, 1820, Audubon traveled into Mississippi, Alabama, and Florida in search of ornithological specimens.
-He traveled with George Lehman, a professional Swiss landscape artist.
+He traveled with George Lehman, a professional Swiss landscape painting artist.
 The following summer, he moved upriver to the Oakley Plantation in Feliciana Parish, Louisiana, where he taught drawing to Eliza Pirrie, the young daughter of the owners.
 Though low-paying, the job was ideal, as it afforded him much time to roam and paint in the woods.
 (The plantation has been preserved as the Audubon State Historic Site, and is located at 11788 Highway 965, between Jackson and St. Francisville.)